 Oscar Hahn Biography

 The biography of Oscar Hahn.
 This page has biographical information on Oscar Hahn, one of the best poets of all time.
-This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.
+We also provides access to the poet's poems, best poetry, quotes, short poems, and more.

 Óscar Arturo Hahn Garcés (born 1938 in Iquique, Chile) is a Chilean writer and poet.
 Known in Chile as one of the writers of the Generation of the 70s (also known as the "Dispersed" or "Decimated Generation" - "Generacion Trilce").